hedi0/Student-Predictor/README.md

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may obtain a copy of the

-    ht